metagenlab/zDB/README.md

 proxy_pass http://localhost:8000;
 ```
 Modify the 8000 to the same number you attributed to the port number of gunicorn.

+**Running the webapp on a MacOSX**

+Please run the webapp in docker containers, setting --allowed_hosts=0.0.0.0 or 127.0.0.1, for the webapp to correctly display in your browser.

 ## Importing and exporting results